garylirocks/quickrefs/nodejs.markdown

 # make sure the installed files are matching the specified version
 yarn add --check-files [packages ...]

+# upgrade packages to their latest versions, package.json is updated as well
+yarn upgrade pkg1 pkg2 --latest
+yarn upgrade --scope @pkg-namespace --latest

+# the above is not working somehow, used the following line
+yarn upgrade pkg1@latest pkg2@latest
 ```

 ### Avoid installing packages globally